apache/shenyu-website/content/en/projects/shenyu/rate-limiter-plugin/index.md

 * rateLimiter is core implementation of gateway restrictions on network traffic.

-* The ShenYu gateway provides a variety of current limiting algorithms, including `token bucket algorithm`, `concurrent token bucket algorithm`, `leaky bucket algorithm` and `sliding time window algorithm`.
+* the Apache ShenYu gateway provides a variety of current limiting algorithms, including `token bucket algorithm`, `concurrent token bucket algorithm`, `leaky bucket algorithm` and `sliding time window algorithm`.

-* The implementation of current limiting algorithm of ShenYu gateway is based on `redis`.
+* The implementation of current limiting algorithm of Apache ShenYu gateway is based on `redis`.

 * You can set to the interface level or the parameter level.
 How to use it depends on your traffic configuration.